ggeop/Deep-Learning-Project/README.md

 First, we specify the paths to the job titles that we will query for, and to the result file that will be created or appended (in case it exists).

-The cities list is critical, since along with the `jobs_perTitle_perCity` parameter it controls how many jobs we want to have per each job title.
+The cities list is critical, since along with the `jobs_perQuery_perCity` parameter it controls how many jobs we want to have per each job title.
 For example, if we want 200 jobs for each title, we can set the parameter to 25 and have 8 cities that will all have at least 25 such jobs in their query results.
 To check if this might not hold, we can use the <b>Result Set Checker</b> program.

 The `max_jobs_to_get` parameter can make the program stop earlier than it should and might be useful to quickly test something in the result set.
-Otherwise, it should be equal to the quantity of (#job_titles * #cities * #jobs_perTitle_perCity).
+Otherwise, it should be left as equal to `None`.

 The `jobs_stored` and the `append_mode` parameters are the most important to resuming downloading if required.
-The first should be set equal to the number of jobs currently stored in the results .csv, and the second should be set to True if we want to add more jobs. <b>It should only be set to False if we are starting a new query from the beginning or if we want to overwrite the old results, so be careful!</b>
+The first should be set equal to the number of jobs currently stored in the results .csv, and the second should be set to True if we want to add more jobs. *It should only be set to False if we are starting a new query from the beginning or if we want to overwrite the old results, so be careful!*

 Finally, the `checkpoint_interval` is used to control how often the results are stored in the .csv (thus creating a checkpoint for future resuming) and the `allow_duplicates` is used to enable checking if the same job can be retrieved again (perhaps under a different job